NjayGaringarao/eduscan/supabase/README.md

 ## Overview

+The Supabase infrastructure is shared across all components (Admin Web App, Kiosk App, and ML Service).
+This directory contains:

+- Database schema and migrations
+- Edge Functions (serverless TypeScript functions)
+- RPC functions (PostgreSQL stored procedures)
+- Background jobs and scheduled tasks

-The project now uses Supabase CLI for local development, allowing you to:
+The project uses Supabase CLI for local development, allowing you to:

 - Develop and test RPC functions locally
 - Create and test Edge Functions with multi-file support